Eupolis: Works

 Other people he attacked in his plays were Socrates, Cimon, and Cleon.
 The following 14 titles (with associated fragments) are also ascribed to Eupolis:

-Storey estimates a total output of 14 or 15 works for Eupolis, noting the doubtful paternity of some of the works attributed to the poet.
+Ian Storey estimates a total output of 14 or 15 works for Eupolis, noting the doubtful paternity of some of the works attributed to the poet.
 He considers his career to have lasted from 429 to 411 BC, a period of 18 years.

 Death and burial

 Ian Storey notes that there are "four ancient traditions" on the manner of death and burial of Eupolis, each with details impossible to reconcile to each other.
 The first tradition is "the well-known story" concerning Alcibiades.
 Eupolis targeted that politician in his play Baptai, but then found himself serving under Alcibiades in the Sicilian Expedition.
 Alcibiades retaliated by having the poet drowned on the way to Sicily.
 This would place Eupolis' death in "the late spring or early summer" of 415 BC.
 The story, with small variations, can be found in the writings of Juvenal, Aelius Aristides, Themistius, Platonios, John Tzetzes and the Anonymus Crameri.
 The latter two add two new details.
 First, that Eupolis made fun of Alcibiades' rhotacism.
 Second, that soldiers dunked the poet repeatedly in the sea, making it unclear if the poet drowned or survived the experience.
 The story was reported in several ancient sources, but it also had its detractors.
 Eratosthenes pointed out that there were works by Eupolis which were produced following the Sicilian Expedition.
 Cicero quoted Eratosthenes and considered him a reliable source on the matter.

 The second tradition is recorded by Pausanias the geographer.
 He reported that Eupolis was buried away from Athens, his tomb being located in the vicinity of Sicyon and the river Asopus.
 Pausanias never explains the reason for a burial away from home.
 But it might point to Eupolis having a family connection with Sicyon.
 Storey notes that there was one Athenian family with known connections to this city: the Alcmaeonidae.